DereferenceMyPointer/Sector-12/README.md

 character's attack method, and the character needs to have access to the attack.

 Currently, you can build a basic drill and conveyors going right (which work), you can shoot bullets that invoke OnDamage if they hit something, and you can have items
-(although almost no items have actually been made, they can currently offer a percent buff to basically every stat a character has).
+(although almost no items have actually been made, they can currently offer a percent buff to basically every stat a character has and *would* have tha ability to subscribe to and invoke character events).

 I hope this works.